Validate my details?

 First Notice and Call

 The initial notice is a request for a registrant to confirm their registration details.
+If these are confirmed, we may ask a registrant to provide supporting documentation.

 Second Notice and Call